corentinbeaulieu/benchy-zig/README.md

         --no-stdout
             Don't print the results on the standard output

+        --cmd-output
+            Print the standard output of the measured programs

     -o, --csv-filename <str>
             Name to give to the output csv
 ```